Featured facilities: Mountain Climbing, Hiking, Executive Lounge

 Overall, we did enjoy our stay, but unless you have a rental car, I would strongly recommend considering accommodation in Niseko Village or closer to the lifts for convenience.
 One Niseko is comfortable but somewhat isolated, and transportation can become challenging quickly depending on weather and lift operations.

-What are available deals for hotels in Abuta District?
+What is the average price for Mountain View hotels in Abuta District?

-Which hotels with fitness facilities in Abuta District are popular?
+Which Mountain View hotels in Abuta District offer fitness facilities?